alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

 ### `pyveg` flow

-The digram below represents the high level flow of the main functionalities of the `pyveg` package.
+The diagram below represents the high level flow of the main functionalities of the `pyveg` package.
 For each main component there is an CLI console scripts defined, that is shown in the diagram.